nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### Firewall
 One of the ways to secure both the database server and application server was the use of a firewall at the router.
-The applied rules could be found in /network/router/firewall.
+The applied rules can be found in /network/VM2/firewall.
 We explicitly only allow these communications:
 - Any computer can access the application server with HTTP (port 80).
 - The application server can communicate with established HTTP connections.
-- The application server can initiate a HTTP connection with the database server.
+- The application server can initiate an HTTP connection with the database server.
 - The database server can communicate with an established HTTP connection with the application server.
 - All other communication won't be forwarded by the router.
 - No communication to the router will be accepted.